 When working with Affymetrix data, depending on the statistical analysis strategy chosen, the user can define two (when using rank product) to any number (using limma) of groups of replicates and sort the imported data files accordingly.
 Unique labels identifying the groups have to be chosen – these labels will be used later on when defining the contrasts of interest.
-Robin will generate a warning if groups contain less than three replicates accounting for the lower reliability of the results if too few data points are available for the analysis of differential expression. t present, all replicate experiments are treated as true biological replicates– methods properly accounting for technical replication will be incorporated in future releases.
+Robin will generate a warning if groups contain less than three replicates accounting for the lower reliability of the results if too few data points are available for the analysis of differential expression.
+At present, all replicate experiments are treated as true biological replicates.
+Providing data that is technically replicated will lead to an overestimation of significance when analyzing differential gene expression.

 Subsequently, the groups are depicted as draggable boxes on the graphical designer panel that allows the user to visually lay out comparisons of interests between the groups.
-To achieve this, one simply has to draw an arrow by (shift-) control-click-dragging from one box to the other, e. g. from to as shown in ().
-Robin interprets this as the contrast .
-If more than one experimental condition is being varied, so called ‘interaction terms’ can be defined by creating ‘meta groups’ and drawing arrows between them (see F).
-Specifically, the contrast of meta groups shown inwill be interpreted as the interaction term stressed) ( stressed) which will extract th genes that respond differently in mutant and wild type.
+To achieve this, one simply has to draw an arrow by (shift-) control-click-dragging from one box to the other, e. g. from ‘wildtype’ to ‘mutant’ as shown in (Fig. 1).
+Robin interprets this as the contrast ‘wildtype minus mutant’.
+If more than one experimental condition is being varied, so called ‘interaction terms’ can be defined by creating ‘meta groups’ and drawing arrows between them (see Fig. 1).
+Specifically, the contrast of meta groups shown in figure 1 will be interpreted as the interaction term ‘(wildtype minus wiltype stressed) minus (mutant minus mutant stressed)’ which will extract those genes that respond to stress differently in mutant and wild type.
 The expert settings box included on the experiment designer panel again allows advanced users to tweak all relevant parameters of the statistical analysis, like p-value- and minimal log2-fold change cutoff, correction method for multiple testing, normalization (although it is not recommended to use different normalization methods for quality analysis and main analysis) and the statistical strategy for multiple testing across contrasts.
 Additionally, expert users can choose to review the R script that is generated from the inputs before it is sent to the R engine and include custom code or use Robin to quickly and comfortably generate skeletons of analysis scripts that can then be used as starting points for more sophisticated customized analyses.

 Analysis and Results

-The statistical methods Robin employs to identify differentially expressed genes are based on two different approaches: Linear modeling (limma, ) and rank product-based analysis (RankProd, ).
+The statistical methods Robin employs to identify differentially expressed genes are based on two different approaches: Linear modeling (limma, (Smyth, 2004)) and rank product-based analysis (RankProd, (Breitling et al., 2004; Hong et al., 2006)).
 When analyzing Affymetrix data, the user can choose between these two options with the restriction that rank product-based inference of differential expression is only available when two groups are to be compared.
 When working with two-color microarrays rank product-based analysis is not available yet.
 The two methods differ in that they take two completely different approaches to the detection of differentially expressed genes.
 While the linear model-based method relies on advanced statistical modeling and bayesian inference, the rank product approach more resembles biological reasoning on the data.

 Since rank product-based analysis is limited to comparing two experimental conditions, the linear model based analysis offers far more options and flexibility with respect to the available settings and design of the experiment (e.g. if two factors, like genotype and treatment, are being varied in an experiment and the user is interested in the interaction effect).